 Alternative forms of management consist of not treating the areas of loose skin and fatty deposits.
-Liposuction may be a surgical alternative to abdominoplasty if there is good skin tone and localized abdominal fatty deposits in an individual of normal weight.
+Liposuction may be a surgical alternative to a body lift if there is good skin tone and localized abdominal fatty deposits in an individual of normal weight.
 Diet and exercise programs may be of benefit in the overall reduction of excess body fat and contour improvement.
-Risks and potential complications are associated with alternative surgical forms of treatment.
+Risks and potential complications are also associated with alternative surgical forms of treatment.

-RISKS OF ABDOMINOPLASTY SURGERY
+RISKS OF BODY LIFT SURGERY

 Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
 In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you completely understand all possible consequences of a abdominoplasty.
+Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you completely understand all possible consequences of a body lift.

 Bleeding- It is possible, though unusual, to experience a bleeding episode during or after surgery.
+Intraoperative blood transfusions may be required.
 Should post-operative bleeding occur, it may require an emergency treatment to drain the accumulated blood or blood transfusion.
-Intra-operative blood transfusions may be required.
 Do not take any aspirin or anti-inflammatory medications for ten days before surgery, as this may increase the risk of bleeding.
 Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
 Hematoma can occur at any time following injury.
-If blood transfusions are needed to treat blood loss, there is a risk of blood related infections such as hepatitis and the HIV (AIDS).
+If blood transfusions are needed to treat blood loss, there is a risk of blood-related infections such as hepatitis and HIV (AIDS).
 Heparin medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.

-Infection - Infection is unusual after surgery.
-Should an infection occur, treatment including antibiotics, hospitalization, or additional surgery may be necessary.
-There is a greater risk of infection when body contouring procedures are performed in conjunction with abdominal surgical procedures.
+Infection- Infection is unusual after surgery.
+Should an infection occur, additional treatment including antibiotics, hospitalization, or additional surgery may be necessary.

-Change in Skin Sensation- It is common to experience diminished (or loss) of skin sensation in areas that have had surgery.
-Diminished (or complete loss of skin sensation) may not totally resolve after an abdominoplasty.
+Change in Skin Sensation.
+It is common to experience diminished (or loss) of skin sensation in areas that have had surgery.
+Diminished (or complete loss of skin sensation) may not totally resolve after a body lift.

-Skin Contour Irregularities- Contour and shape irregularities and depressions may occur after abdominoplasty.
+Skin Contour Irregularities- Contour and shape irregularities and depressions may occur after a body lift.
 Visible and palpable wrinkling of skin can occur.
 Residual skin irregularities at the ends of the incisions or "dog ears" are always a possibility as is skin pleating when there is excessive redundant skin.
 This may improve with time, or it can be surgically corrected.